grantcurell/projects/README.md

 Every time I have to figure something out, I write it down.
 Mostly because more often than not someone asks me about it a year later and I have to remember what I did.

+## Disclaimer

+This material is made available for educational purposes, personal research, and informational use only.
+We believe this constitutes a "fair use" of any copyrighted material as provided for in section 107 of the US Copyright Law.
+In accordance with Title 17 U.S.C.
+Section 107, the material on this site is distributed without profit to those who have expressed a prior interest in receiving the included information for research and educational purposes.

+If you wish to use any copyrighted material from this site for purposes of your own that go beyond "fair use," you must obtain permission from the copyright owner.
+These are just notes I have written while learning various things.

 ## Questions

 If you have any questions about something I did, open an issue on the repo at [grantcurell.github.io](https://github.com/grantcurell/grantcurell.github.io/issues) or write me at `grant_curell AT dell dot com`.